TIS-DPO: Token-level Importance Sampling for Direct Preference Optimization With Estimated Weights: Token Importance Estimation For TIS-DPO

 \section{Token Importance Estimation For TIS-DPO}

-In this section, we introduce how to estimate the weight of each token.
-As shown in Fig. \ref{fig:method}, the process is divided into two steps: obtaining contrastive LLMs and estimating token rewards.
+In this section, we introduce a systematic approach to estimate the importance weight of each token.
+As shown in Fig. \ref{fig:method}, our proposed method consists of two key steps: (1) obtaining contrastive language models through different training strategies, and (2) estimating token-level rewards based on the probability differences between these models.